Status of bifora in Tasmania

 What does bifora look like?

-Image above: Bifora in flower and with seeds (Image: 'More Crop Weeds' by MR Moerkerk & AG Barnett)
+Image top & above: Bifora in flower & flowers with seeds, © 'More Crop Weeds' by MR Moerkerk & AG Barnett.

 Impacts of bifora